 - 14 philanthropic projects sustained by the Bank and co-sponsored by UniCredit Foundation, within the framework of the regular GIFT MATCHING campaign.
-The projects are driven and financially supported by its employees and UniCredit Foundation, matching individuals' donations. - As a part of GIFT MATCHING program, the Bank financially supported the third edition of the charity marathon between Bucharest and Sofia and back - 1000Balkan Charity Challenge - http://1000balkan.com/. - Together with NESst Foundation Romania, UniCredit Foundation and UniCredit Business Integrated Solutions (UBIS) a competition which awarded 5 social businesses from NESst portfolio through Your Choice Your Project (YCYP) initiative was organized.
-We engaged 750 UniCredit Bank and UBIS employees which selected the winners on a nominal voting system.
-The financial support of EUR 80.000 went to social businesses through direct grants, knowhow and trainings. - Official partner for Romanian Olympic Foundation in the program "Together for Romanian's sportsmen", which aims to help the former champions who had to retire earlier.
+The projects are driven and financially supported by its employees and UniCredit Foundation, matching individuals' donations. - As a part of GIFT MATCHING program, the Bank financially supported the third edition of the charity marathon between Bucharest and Sofia and back - 1000Balkan Charity Challenge - http://1000balkan.com/.

+- UCB together with NESst Foundation Romania, UniCredit Foundation and UniCredit Business Integrated Solutions (UBIS) organized a competition where 5 social businesses from NESst portofolio were awarded through Your Choice Your Project (YCYP) initiative.
+The project involved 750 employees from UniCredit Bank and UBIS, who selected the winners based on a nominal voting system.
+The financial support of EUR 80.000 was granted to social businesses through direct grants, knowhow and trainings. - Official partner for Romanian Olympic Foundation in the program "Together for Romanian's sportsmen", which aims to help the former champions who had to retire earlier.